anthongretter/epos-eamq/README.md

+# EPOS-EAMQ
+##### Anthon Porath Gretter, Emily Sayuri Kiba, Gabriela Regina Lother, Marco Antônio Machado de Arruda
+The EPOS Energy-Aware Multi Queue (EAMQ) is a scheduling algorithm developed in semester 2024.2 for Operational Systems II chair (INE5424).
+Developed under the guidance of the prof. Antônio Augusto Fröhlich.
+The project was initially forked from the educational version of EPOS ([OSDI](https://gitlab.lisha.ufsc.br/epos/ine5424/-/tree/2024_2)).
+Each branch in this repository corresponds to a deliverable submitted to the discipline.
+More details about EPOS are shown below:

 # EPOS

 The [Embedded Parallel Operating System (EPOS)](https://epos.lisha.ufsc.br) project aims at automating the development of embedded systems so that developers can concentrate on what really matters: their applications.
 EPOS relies on the Application-Driven Embedded System Design (ADESD) method to guide the development of both software and hardware components that can be automatically adapted to fulfill the requirements of particular applications.
 EPOS features a set of tools to support developers in selecting, configuring, and plugging components into its application-specific framework.
 The combination of methodology, components, frameworks, and tools enable the automatic generation of an application-specific embedded system instances.